brainnetome/diffusionkit/_sources/tutorial.txt

-.. mrdiffusion documentation master file, created by sphinx-quickstart on Mon Oct 26 10:48:55 2015.
+.. diffusionkit documentation master file, created by sphinx-quickstart on Mon Oct 26 10:48:55 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.